 The Office for Civil Rights is responsible for HIPAA compliance and enforcement, while the Department of Health is responsible for HIPAA regulations.
 Failure to comply comes with serious fines of up to $50,000 per incident.

 Who is required to follow HIPAA?

 Only certain businesses within the healthcare industry require HIPAA compliance.
 Only covered entities and business associates are required to be HIPAA compliant.

 HIPAA-covered entities include health plans, clearinghouses, and certain health care providers.

 Health plans include:

 - HMOs, or health maintenance organizations

 - Government programs that pay for health care, like Medicare, Medicaid, and military and veterans’ health programs

-Clearinghouses include organizations that process nonstandard health information to conform to standards for data content or format, or vice versa, on behalf of other organizations.
+Clearinghouses include organizations that process nonstandard health information to conform to standards for data content or format, or vice versa, on behalf of other healthcare organizations.